tim-schilling/deps/final/0018-technical-governance-6x.rst

 statement of no-confidence in the Steering Council by identifying a material breach of their duties as defined in the technical governance.
-Upon seconding by another individual member of the DSF the DSF Board SHALL no later than the next scheduled board meeting evaluate the merits of the statement of no-confidence.
+Upon seconding by another individual member of the DSF the DSF Board will evaluate the merits of the statement of no-confidence in their next meeting.

 If the statement is found to be accurate and correct the Board shall inform the Steering Council of the breach and provide 2 weeks to